snwfdhmp/gpt-chrome-summarize/README.md

-# Browser Summarize
+# GPT Chrome Summarizer

-Chrome/Firefox extension that uses GPT to summarize web content.
+A Chrome extension for summarizing text using GPT.